adarsh1001/micro-learn/README.md

 - Perceptron
 - Gaussian Naive Bayes (GNB)
 - Linear Discriminant Analysis (LDA)
+- Quadratic Discriminant Analysis (QDA)

-Support for linear SVM, QDA, logistic regression and others coming soon!
+Support for linear SVM, logistic regression and others coming soon!

 ## Usage
 Train a binary classifier using any of the supported scikit-learn models and simply pass this trained model to Offload().
 Example for LDA is shown below.